leo-alvarenga/leo-alvarenga/README.md

 ## About me

 - 🔭 CS Student at UFV - CAF
-- 👨‍💻 Intern Front-end Developer at [Vetta](https://vetta.digital/)
+- 👨‍💻 Trainee Front-end Developer at [Vetta](https://vetta.digital/)
-- 🎓 Working on my Node.js knowledge
 - 👯 Always looking for new experiences

 ## Stats 👨‍💻 📈: